Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

-The current choice of the thermic kernel is rather natural in our framework.
-Since we will establish \textit{a priori} estimates on Duhamel type representations which involve the density $p^\alpha$ of the stable driving noise (see again \eqref{main_DUHAMEL} and \eqref{main_MOLL}), the previous thermic characterization allows to benefit from stability and scaling properties in the associated convolutions.
-This characterization of Besov spaces was already used in \cite{CdRM-20} for similar reasons.
-The quantity in \eqref{HEAT_CAR} also induces a norm{, equivalent to $|\cdot |_{{ B}^\gamma_{\ell,m},{\mathbf {LP}}}$,} and for the remaining of the paper we will denote for $f\in B_{\ell,m}^\gamma$:
+In \cite{CdRM-20}, the authors chose ${\tilde \alpha}=\alpha$ for the thermic kernel.
+It was a natural choice therein since, in order to establish \textit{a priori} estimates on Duhamel type representations which involve the density $p^\alpha$ of the stable driving noise (see again \eqref{main_DUHAMEL} and \eqref{main_MOLL}), the previous thermic characterization allows to benefit from stability and scaling properties in the associated convolutions when handling directly the corresponding norms.